tomcritchlow/tomcritchlow.github.io/_posts/2021-03-29-open-scraping-database.md

 ---
-title: An Open Scraping Database?
+title: Notes on an Open Scraping Database
 subtitle: Exposing the web's data texture
 layout: blog
 ---